SachinVeeramalla/MasterMind-Game/README.md

 # MasterMind-Game

 Mastermind game where players guess a secret combination of 6 colors within 20 tries.
-Feedback is given on each guess, indicating correct color matches and correct positions.
-Implemented in Python using Test-First Development to ensure code quality and test coverage.
+Feedback is provided for each guess, indicating correct color matches and positions.
+The game is implemented in Python using Test-First Development principles, with comprehensive unit tests to ensure code quality and correctness.

 To install Paver, follow these simple steps: